ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 - storage model
     - each node uses a LSMT
     - writes to the in-memory cache are written to a WAL for durability, log only read for crash recovery scenarios
-    - uses an sparse index to speed up reads on disk - limits the number of segments to access for a read
-        - is a BTREE stored in-memory, each item in index stores first key in each segment and where segment is located on disk
-        - only need to search segments where first segment key is before desired key
-            - e.g. we want key "foo", say 10 segments in index, 3rd seg is "bar", 4th seg is "gig"
-            - segment "gig" wont have "foo", but segment "bar" might, and also 1st and 2nd segment, so just search 1st,2nd,3rd segment
-- each value for a key can represent a different set of "columns" or fields, so diff version of keys could have diff sets of fields
-    - this is why peeps call it a column DB

 ## LSMT
 - LSMT = Log Structured Merge Tree